 - You get monitoring, error tracking, and audit logs

-- Non-AI automation steps are free โ only AI steps consume credits
+- Non-AI automation steps are free — only AI steps consume credits

 Publishing, Sharing, and the Community Gallery

 Once your app is built, Genesis provides multiple distribution channels.
+Every app works on desktop, tablet, and mobile out of the box:

 Visibility Settings